Deployment & Setup

 OPENCVE_DATABASE_URL

-: you need to update it if you have changed some of the postgresql parameters in the docker compose env file.
+: the URI of the database.
+You need to update it if you have changed some of the postgresql parameters in the docker compose env file.
 The postgresql connection parameters need to be the same in both web and docker compose.env

 files.OPENCVE_SECRET_KEY

-: this variable has to be replaced with a new secret when the web server is up the first time, it's done later in this installation.
+: this variable has to be replaced with a new secret when the web server is up the first timeOPENCVE_*_REPO_PATH

 web/opencve/conf/settings.py

-This files is used to override the Django default settings defined in web/opencve/conf/base.py.
+This file is used to override the Django default settings defined in web/opencve/conf/base.py.

 You can check the list of Django settings here to customize your OpenCVE instance.